Studying human services and counseling at Wayne State

 Master's degree program - partially online

-- Trauma Counseling (Certificate)
+- Trauma Counseling (graduate certificate)

 Graduate certificate (online)